CartoDB/academy/_app/_guides/the_geom_and_the_geom_webmercator.md

 ---
 title: "Projections, the_geom and the_geom_webmercator"
-description: Describes how to project your map in CARTO using the Albers projection.
+description: Describes how to project your map in CARTO using the Web Mercator projection.
 permalink: /courses/guides/projections-the-geom-and-the-geom-webmercator/
 redirect_from: https://carto.com/docs/tutorials/albers/
 ---